kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 QoS-class resources available on a node are dynamic in the sense that they may change over the lifetime of the node.
-E.g. re-configuration of the container runtime may make new types of QoS-class resources available, properties of existing resources may changes (e.g. the set of available classes) or some resources might be removed completely.
-It might be desirable that kubelet could evicts running pod that request QoS-class resources that are no more available on the node.
+E.g. re-configuration of the container runtime may make new types of QoS-class resources available, properties of existing resources may changes (e.g. the set of available classes or their capacity) or some resources might be removed completely.
+It might be desirable that kubelet could evict a running pod that request QoS-class resources that are no more available on the node.
 This should be relatively straightforward to implement as kubelet knows what QoS-class resources are available on the node and also monitors all running pods.

 #### Default and limits